 *Price includes a suggested donation of $1/day to the Grand Canyon Fund

 You will need to arrive in either Las Vegas or Marble Canyon the night prior to your trip’s start date.
 Lodging is not included in the price.
 If starting in Las Vegas, you will meet a representative at the Desert Rose Resort at 5am on the morning of day 1 for the air conditioned bus ride to Marble Canyon (approx. 5 hours) to meet your group.
 There will be an orientation meeting upon arrival at Lees Ferry, the put-in point.
 On the final morning you will begin your guided hike up the Bright Angel Trail and your arrival at the south rim in Grand Canyon village will conclude your raft trip.
-Return from South Rim to Marble Canyon or Las Vegas is included in price listed.
+Return from South Rim to Marble Canyon or Las Vegas is not included in price listed.

 Hotel (trip’s start/end):